Weitere Informationen finden sie unter - Further information are available under - http://pivcourse.dlr.de/

 Exhibitors in 2019:

-Early registration is required due to limited number of places in the laboratory.
-The registration fee of 1450 € includes course notes, lunches and refreshments during the course, and a dinner.
-For payments received before January 31, 2020, a reduced registration fee of 1350 € applies.
+Early registration is desired.
+The registration fee of 450 € includes the PIV Book 3rd edition and the USB-stick with proceeding from the PIV'19 symposium.
+For payments received before January 31, 2021, a reduced registration fee of 400 € applies.

 Payments are to be made by credit card or bank transfer.